xanvierb/docker-kennissessie-2019-12-12/ForkBomb.md

 ## Prepare the VM for the experiment

  - Create a snapshot of your VM first, so you can revert safely back if you accidentally break your VM.
+ - Copy `fork.c` over to your VM
+ - Compile it on your VM with GCC: `gcc -o fork fork.c` should work

 ## Experiment